 4,500 attended the game at the Bay on the night of Friday, November 10, 1944.
 The hometown fans were not disappointed.
 This is truly great stuff.
 One of the great days in Whitefish Bay sports history.
 Winning the first Suburban football title is as good as it gets.

-It’s impossible to talk about Joe Kiehm without also mentioning Bob Hubler, First-Team All-Suburban, like Joe Kiehm.
+It’s impossible to talk about Joe Kiehm without also mentioning Bob Hubler, 1st-Team All-Suburban, like Joe Kiehm.

 The Bay went on to win the 1945 Suburban title in basketball with a 10-2 record, one of four Bay senior classes in the Suburban era to win both football and basketball championships.
-Hubler was named First-Team All-Suburban.
-That makes First-Team All-Suburban in football and basketball for Hubler, one of only three Bay athletes I’m aware of who did it in the Suburban era.
+Hubler was named 1st-Team All-Suburban.
+That makes 1st-Team All-Suburban in football and basketball for Hubler, one of only three Bay athletes I’m aware of who did it in the Suburban era.

 Hubler then went on to win the Suburban 200 Yard Low Hurdles in a record time of 23.1.
 That’s a hell of a senior year.
 Hubler was simply an outstanding athlete and one of the best in Bay history.

 Back to Kiehm.
 I’m not going to lie, I have no idea what he contributed in basketball in the 1944-1945 season.
 He was in the box scores and my guess is some discipline was enforced while he was on the court.